Chalarangelo/30-seconds-of-code/snippets/symmetricDifference.md

 ### symmetricDifference

-Returns the symmetric difference between two arrays.
+Returns the symmetric difference between two arrays, without filtering out duplicate values.

 Create a `Set` from each array, then use `Array.filter()` on each of them to only keep values not contained in the other.